iommirocks/iommi/docs/philosophy.rst

 to extend iommi for a general feature or just some simple one-off customization for a single view.
 We also have `extra_evaluated` that is similar but values here are evaluated (see
-`Callables for advanced usage, values for the simple cases`_)   All PagePart derived classes have `extra` and `extra_evaluated` namespaces, for example:
+`Callables for advanced usage, values for the simple cases`_)   All Part derived classes have `extra` and `extra_evaluated` namespaces, for example:
 Page, Column, Table, Field, Form, and Action.